rikurauhala/yesan/documentation/srs.md

 All of the following functionality has been implemented.
 This list represents the current state of the application.

 - Main view
-  - Contains button [Accounts] for showing the account view
+  - Contains button `Accounts` for showing the account view
     - Account view
       - Contains a list of accounts and their balance
       - Displays net worth
-      - Contains button [« Back] for going back to the main view
+      - Contains button `« Back` for going back to the main view
-      - Contains button [+ New account] for showing the new account view
+      - Contains button `+ New account` for showing the new account view
           - New account view
             - Contains fields for account details
-            - Contains button [« Back] for going back to the account view
+            - Contains button `« Back` for going back to the account view
-            - Contains button [✔ Submit] for adding a new account
+            - Contains button `✔ Submit` for adding a new account
-      - Contains button [↓ Import] for importing account data from a csv file
+      - Contains button `↓ Import` for importing account data from a csv file
-      - Contains button [↑ Export] for exporting account data into a csv file
+      - Contains button `↑ Export` for exporting account data into a csv file
-  - Contains button [Transactions] for showing the transaction view
+  - Contains button `Transactions` for showing the transaction view
     - Transaction view
       - Contains a list of recent transactions
-      - Contains button [« Back] for going back to the main view
+      - Contains button `« Back` for going back to the main view
-      - Contains button [+ New transaction] for adding new transactions
+      - Contains button `+ New transaction` for adding new transactions
           - New transaction view
             - Contains fields for transaction details
-            - Contains button [« Back] for going back to the transaction view
+            - Contains button `« Back` for going back to the transaction view
-            - Contains button [✔ Submit] for adding a new transaction
+            - Contains button `✔ Submit` for adding a new transaction
-      - Contains button [↓ Import] for importing transaction data from a csv file
+      - Contains button `↓ Import` for importing transaction data from a csv file
-      - Contains button [↑ Export] for exporting transaction data into a csv file
+      - Contains button `↑ Export` for exporting transaction data into a csv file
-  - Contains button [Settings] for showing the settings view
+  - Contains button `Settings` for showing the settings view
     - Settings view
       - Contains a text field that contains the contents of the .env file
-      - Contains button [« Back] for going back to the main view
+      - Contains button `« Back` for going back to the main view
-      - Contains button [✔ Save] for saving the settings to the .env file
+      - Contains button `✔ Save` for saving the settings to the .env file
+      - Contains button `↺ Reset` for starting over with the default settings
-  - Contains button [Quit] for exiting the application
+  - Contains button `Quit` for exiting the application

 ### Secondary